Huyan Yan: Life

 Not much is known about Huyan Yan except that he was from the Xiongnu Huyan clan, an ally to Liu Yuan's clan through Empress Huyan's marriage with him.
-He and his clan members worked as officers under Liu Yuan's state of Han Zhao and would continue to do so going into Liu Yao's reign.
+He and his clan members worked as officers under Liu Yuan's state of Han-Zhao and would continue to do so into Liu Yao's reign.

-Huyan Yan's most important contribution to the state and arguably the period as a whole was during the Disaster of Yongjia in 311.
+Huyan Yan's most important contribution to the state and arguably the period as a whole was during the Disaster of Yongjia in July 311.
 Liu Yao, Shi Le and Wang Mi were instructed by Liu Cong to take the capital of Luoyang from the Jin dynasty.
 As the Jin defences continued to falter, Liu Cong sent Huyan Yan with fresh troops to aid the trio in taking the capital.
 Before they could meet up, Huyan Yan placed his supplies at a rampart near Luoyang.

-Huyan Yan was first to arrive at Luoyang, setting fire to many of the city's important infrastructures, plundering its wealth and capturing prisoners as he waited for his reinforcements to arrive.
+Huyan Yan was the first to arrive at Luoyang, setting fire to much of the city's important infrastructure, plundering its wealth and capturing prisoners as he waited for his reinforcements to arrive.
 The Jin emperor, Emperor Huai, who was in the capital wanted to escape the city by boat, but Huyan Yan had them burned too.
-Reinforcements finally arrived in the form of Wang Mi.
-The two men led their men into the palace, taking whatever they could find in the building from treasures to servants.
+Reinforcements arrived in the form of Wang Mi.
+The two men led their men into the palace, taking all that they could find in the building from treasures to servants.
 Emperor Huai attempted to flee, but Wang Mi and Huyan Yan's men found and held him.
-This event was the beginning of the end for Jin's control over their northern territories.
+This event was the beginning of the end for the Jin's control over their northern territories.

-The following year in 312, Huyan Yan was appointed as Liu Cong's Supervisor of the Right.
+In 312, Huyan Yan was appointed as Liu Cong's Supervisor of the Right.

-In 315, Liu Cong had removed his close advisor, Chen Yuanda from power as he remonstrated him for his controversial marital practice of having multiple empresses at once.
+In 315, Liu Cong removed his close advisor, Chen Yuanda from power as he had protested his controversial practice of having multiple empresses at once.
 Huyan Yan was one of the many ministers to sign a petition offering their positions to Chen Yuanda, so Liu Cong recalled Chen Yuanda to the government.
-In 318, Liu Cong was dying, so he made a number of appointments to his officials, including making Huyan Yan the Grand Guardian and authority over the Masters of Writings.
+In 318, Liu Cong was dying, so he made a number of appointments to his officials, including making Huyan Yan the Grand Guardian and giving him authority over the Masters of Writings.